Ajkaceratops: Palaebiology

+Ajkaceratops masticated circumpalinally.
+Based on analysis of its tooth wear patterns, Ajkaceratops (M. vorosi at the time of the study) partitioned resources with the contemporary ankylosaur Hungarosaurus by eating tougher vegetation than the latter, as its crowns wore down at more than twice the rate of the crowns of the thyreophoran.

 Palaeoenvironment

 The fossils of Ajkaceratops were discovered in the Csehbánya Formation, which is interpreted as a floodplain and channel deposit formed by variegated clay, silt with interbedded grey and brown sand, and sandstone beds.
 This strata dates to the Santonian stage, around 86 to 84 million years ago.
 Ajkaceratops shared its environment with other dinosaurs such as Mochlodon, the nodosaurid ankylosaurs, other non-avian theropods and enantiornithine birds, as well as eusuchian crocodiles, azhdarchid pterosaurs, bothremydid turtles and teiid lizards.